Spring Boot internationalization i18n: Step-by-step with examples

 }

-Now you can start the app by running the following command:
+Now, you can start the application by running the following command:

 Spring Boot web application

-Thanks to the magic of Spring Boot we have already completed building the skeleton of our Spring Boot internationalization example project.
-Now, it is time to give it some i18n functionalities.
+Thanks to the magic of Spring Boot, we’ve already built the foundation of our internationalization (i18n) example project.
+Now it’s time to add i18n functionality to our web application.

 Meet LocaleResolver

-The LocaleResolver interface deals with locale resolution required when localizing web applications to specific locales.
-Spring aptly ships with a few LocaleResolver implementations that may come in handy in various scenarios:
+The LocaleResolver interface handles locale resolution when localizing web applications.
+Spring provides several LocaleResolver implementations that are useful in different scenarios:

-• FixedLocaleResolver — always resolves the locale to a singular fixed language mentioned in the project properties.
-Mostly used for debugging purposes.
+• FixedLocaleResolver: Always resolves to a fixed locale specified in the project properties.
+This is mostly used for debugging purposes.

-Create a new file MyBeansConfig.java inside the src/main/java/com/lokalise/javai18nspringboot folder:
+To make our application persist the locale between sessions, we’ll use the CookieLocaleResolver.
+Create a new file MyBeansConfig.java inside the src/main/java/com/lokalise/i18nboot/ folder:

 import org.springframework.context.annotation.Bean;